-Major search in Inverugie for missing teenager Bryce Grant
+Body found in River Ugie search for missing teenager

 - Published

-A major search - including the use of thermal imaging equipment - is being carried out for a teenager missing in Aberdeenshire.
+A body has been found by search teams looking for a teenager missing in Aberdeenshire.

-The search for Bryce Grant, 16, is in the Inverugie area of Peterhead.
+The search for 16-year-old Bryce Grant, known as Forbes, was in the Inverugie area of Peterhead.
+He was last seen in the River Ugie at 17:00 on Thursday.

+Police Scotland said a body was recovered from the River Ugie at about 12:20 on Friday.

+Formal identification is yet to take place but relatives of the teenager have been made aware.

-As emergency services are using specialist equipment, members of the public are being asked to stay away to ensure efforts are not hindered.
+Members of the public had been asked to stay away from the area to ensure search efforts were not hindered.

-Bryce is 5ft 8in tall, slim, with dark hair which is longer at the top.

 Related Internet Links